syncfusion-content/blazor-docs/blazor/multicolumn-combobox/selection.md

 {% endhighlight %}

-While focusing and focus out the following event get triggered.
+While focusing and focus out the following event get triggered. -->

 ### Focus event

-The [Focus](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ComboBoxEvents-2.html#Syncfusion_Blazor_DropDowns_ComboBoxEvents_2_Focus) event will trigger when the component gets focused.
+The [Focus]() event will trigger when the component gets focused.

 {% highlight cshtml %}